dekoza/mtgpl/docs/_sources/AFR.rst.txt

    20 | Copy each card exiled with Wizard's Spellbook.
 You may cast any number of the copies without paying their mana costs.

-:mtgtip:`You Come to a River<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/b/ebf9bab7-98a0-4394-90c0-e7c52e14eb37.jpg?1624988423|https://scryfall.com/card/afr/83/you-come-to-a-river?utm_source=api>`
+:mtgtip:`You Come to a River<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/b/ebf9bab7-98a0-4394-90c0-e7c52e14eb37.jpg?1625679648|https://scryfall.com/card/afr/83/you-come-to-a-river?utm_source=api>`
    Choose one —

-   • Fight the Current — Return target nonland permanent top its owner's hand.
+   • Fight the Current — Return target nonland permanent to its owner's hand.

    • Find a Crossing — Target creature gets +1/+0 until end of turn and can't be blocked this turn.